uTigas/SIOProject_1/analysis/SSTI.md

 ## Fix

-- Category shouldnt be rendered as a template it should be only treated as text to inject in some template never a template.
+- Category shouldnt be rendered as a template it should be only treated as text to inject in some template, never a template.

 ![image](https://github.com/uTigas/SIOProject_1/assets/125353199/f427b211-2250-44d1-a925-e07b80728718)

-- We if we really need to render Category has a template we could also validade that category is something safe to render.
+- If we really need to render Category has a template we could also validade that category is something safe to render.